zcaceres/MPC/Student-Handbook/Values.md

 ##Advice
 The MPC is not easy.
 With freedom comes responsibility.
 You should take your goal-setting seriously.
-Set goals that challenge you, but that areyou can achieve each term.
+Set goals that challenge you, but that you can achieve each term.
 Coaches are here to help.
 All courses must be rigorous, or we won't approve them.

+Your peers are also a resource.
+Engage in collaborative work, build working models and rubrics, design courses together, innovate and create.
+Mpc strives to be an interdependent learning environment, not an independent one.

 ##The MPCer
 As an MPCer, you were chosen as members of a rare breed.
 MPCers show a rare combination of maturity, focus, and creative talent.
+They know how to work by themselves as do they know how to work with others.

 ####Creative Professionalism
 MPCers train to be pros.